toitware/secure-home/level3/python/README.md

 $ toit project api-keys print-secret <api-key-id>
 ```

+Use the printed *secret* in the next step, when running the Python script.

 ## Run

 Run the Python application with the choosen subscription name as arguments: